Quaker Asylum and Refugee Network held its inaugural meeting on 9 December 2006

 RULES AND CONSTITUTION

 Quaker Asylum and Refugee Network is a national network of Quakers with a concern about people seeking asylum, refugees and others in need of international protection.
-We are a Listed Informal Group within Britain Yearly Meeting of the Religious Society of Friends (Quakers.)
+QARN is a Quaker Recognised Body within Britain Yearly Meeting of the Religious Society of Friends (Quakers.)

 Activities: As required to meet the above aims.